BeaverlyGithub/beaverly-blog/content/posts/why-i-built-beaverly.md

 ![Hero Image - Relaxing with Trading Technology](https://blog.beaverlyai.com/generated_images/Person_relaxing_with_trading_tech_e20abb04.png)

 I didn't build BEAVERLY® because I wanted to join the "AI startup" bandwagon.
 I built it because I was desperate.
 Desperate for freedom.
-Desperate for a system that didn't keep me chained to screens, stressed out by charts, and left behind by the tools that only seemed designed for a privileged few… with nothing but a MiFi, sleepless nights, and AI co-pilots as my partners.
+Desperate for a system that didn't keep me chained to screens, stressed out by charts, and left behind by the tools that only seemed designed for a privileged few… with nothing but a MiFi, sleepless nights, and fire on my chest

 And honestly?
 I was broke.